 Arrive in the Heart of the New West

 Your trip begins with a regularly scheduled flight aboard a major airline to Calgary, the Nashville of the North.
-After clearing customs, a Go Ahead representative greets you at the airport and then accompanies you to your hotel and assists you with check-in.
+A Go Ahead representative greets you at the airport and then accompanies you to your hotel and assists you with check-in.
 Meet your fellow travelers at this evening’s included dinner.

 Banff2 nights - hotel info

 Take in the expanse of Calgary and beyond from atop the tall tower

 Your Tour Director leads you on a sightseeing tour of Calgary, site of the 1988 Winter Olympics.
 Tour the Olympic Park and stroll down Steven Avenue, Calgary’s most famous shopping destination.
 Enjoy soaring views of the city from the Calgary Tower.
 Transfer to Banff this afternoon, and catch your first glimpse of the awe-inspiring Banff National Park, one of the natural wonders of the world.
 Enjoy an included dinner this evening.